kreshuklab/plant-seg/README.md

 # plant-seg
 [plant-seg](plantseg) is a tool for cell instance aware segmentation in densely packed 3D volumetric images.
-The pipelin uses a two stages segmentation strategy (Neural Network + Segmentation).
+The pipeline uses a two stages segmentation strategy (Neural Network + Segmentation).
-The pipeline is tooned for plant cell tissue acquired with confocal and light sheet microscopy.
+The pipeline is tuned for plant cell tissue acquired with confocal and light sheet microscopy.
-Pre-trained model are provided.
+Pre-trained models are provided.

 ## Prerequisites
 * Linux
-* CUDA (Optional)
+* Nvidia GPU + CUDA (Optional)

 ## Getting Started
 ### Setup on Linux: